Ty William Abel, M.D., Ph.D.

 Associate Professor of Pathology, Microbiology and Immunology

-Dr. Ty W. Abel is an Assistant Professor of Pathology in the Neuropathology Division.
+Dr. Ty W. Abel is an Associate Professor of Pathology in the Neuropathology Division.
 He completed his residency and fellowship at The Johns Hopkins Hospital and joined the Vanderbilt faculty in 2005.
 His clinical interest and expertise are in the histopathologic diagnosis of brain and spinal cord tumors.

 - M.D. - University of Arizona, 2001